aws/aws-parallelcluster/docs/source/networking.rst

   compute_subnet_cidr = 10.0.1.0/24

 .. figure:: images/networking_private_dx.jpg
-   :alt: cfncluster private with DX
+   :alt: CfnCluster private with DX

-   cfncluster in a private subnet connected using Direct Connect
+   CfnCluster in a private subnet connected using Direct Connect

 The configuration for this architecture, requires the following settings: